knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationLevelingApi.md

 <a name="incrementprogress"></a>
 # **IncrementProgress**
-> void IncrementProgress (int? userId, string name, int? progress)
+> void IncrementProgress (int? userId, string name, IntWrapper progress)

 Update or create a leveling progress record for a user